LuisCusihuaman/relevo/docs/HANDOVER-STATE-MODEL.md

 - `GET /patients/{patientId}/handovers`
   - Historical per-patient list, regardless of doctor.

-### Known Pitfalls / Likely Causes of 404 on “Active”
+### Known Pitfalls / Historical Issues with "Active" Handover (RESOLVED)

-- **Receiving-doctor filter**: Only `TO_DOCTOR_ID` is considered when searching for active handovers.
-If you are the sending doctor, you will receive 404 even if you just created a handover.
-- **Status filter**: Only `Active` and `InProgress` are considered.
-Handovers in `Completed` or `Cancelled` will not appear.
-- **Demo user mismatch**: If the current (fallback) demo user ID doesn’t match `TO_DOCTOR_ID` in seeded handovers, the query returns no rows.
-  - Logs show fallback user as `user_2demo12345678901234567890123456`.
-  - Schema seeding and sample rows commonly use IDs like `user_demo12345678901234567890123456` (note the missing `2`).
-  - Result: `GET /me/handovers/active` returns 404 even though seed contains an `Active` handover.
+- **RESOLVED**: The "active handover" concept has been removed.
+Users now navigate to the most recent handover for a patient regardless of status.
+- **Historical context**: Previously, only `TO_DOCTOR_ID` was considered when searching for active handovers, and only `Active` and `InProgress` statuses were included.
+This created confusion about which handover was "active".

 ### Decision Points for Product

-- **Definition of “active handover”**
+- **Definition of "active handover"** **(RESOLVED)**
-  - Current: receiving doctor’s most recent handover with status in `Active|InProgress`.
-  - Options:
-    - Restrict to `InProgress` only, making “active” represent accepted/ongoing work.
-    - Include `Active` (awaiting acceptance) only when the current user is the receiving doctor.
-    - Include sending-doctor perspective (e.g., a separate endpoint or toggle).
+  - **Decision**: The concept of "active handover" has been removed entirely.
+Users now work with the most recent handover for a patient regardless of status.

 - **Multiple concurrent handovers**
   - If multiple `Active|InProgress` handovers exist for the same doctor, the system picks the latest by `CREATED_AT`.
 Consider surfacing all in UI or enforcing one-at-a-time.